openzipkin/zipkin/zipkin-server/README.md

                            to 0 as it would mean a machine failure results in data loss.
     * `ES_USERNAME` and `ES_PASSWORD`: Elasticsearch basic authentication, which defaults to empty string.
                                        Use when X-Pack security (formerly Shield) is in place.
+    * `ES_SECURITY_FILE_PATH`: Elasticsearch security properties file path, which defaults to empty string.
+The suffix of file should be `.properties`.
+The keys of `username` and `password` are `zipkin.storage.elasticsearch.username` and `zipkin.storage.elasticsearch.password` respectively.
+                               Before the credentials are loaded from the file, `ES_USERNAME` and `ES_PASSWORD` is in place.
+If they are empty, basic authentication is disable temporarily.
     * `ES_HTTP_LOGGING`: When set, controls the volume of HTTP logging of the Elasticsearch API.
                          Options are BASIC, HEADERS, BODY Example usage: